 The Greek Revival-style Mississippi Governor's Mansion

-St. Andrew's Episcopal Church and the Old State Capitol building at dusk
+St. Andrew's Episcopal Cathedral and the Old State Capitol building at dusk

 Downtown Jackson at dusk

 The former Greyhound bus station, an important stop on the route of the Freedom Riders in 1961

 The Christian Life Center of First Baptist, built in 1926